 Emotion: Relaxed, Peaceful

 *I have more of these exercises in my book, Hope Is Real: I Have A Purpose.
 If you want something to read during this pandemic that might be helpful in combatting worry, consider ordering my book on this website (through PayPal on the upper right hand corner, just under the main picture).
 I will be able to personally sign the book before sending it to you.
-Of course, you can still buy it on Amazon as a physical book or for kindle.
+Of course,

 We talked about how our interpretations can sometimes be overly intense when we are comparing them with events from our past.
 Something bad happened then, so surely the same bad thing will happen again!
 Hmmm...might need to check the facts on that thinking...